LiveRamp/reslang/README.md

 Note that the models directory has a set of example definitions.

-The following copies the swagger to the clipboard and opens the Swagger editor for you.
+The following copies the swagger to the clipboard and opens the ReDoc browser for you.
 You will then have to paste into the editor.

     ./reslang models/simple-resource --open